We are going to learn color words by moving in a preschool color hunt.

-Sight words can be fun to teach, but again, are based solely on memorization.
+Sight words can be fun to teach, but again, they are based solely on memorization.

 Yes.
-Children need to automatically recognize familiar words so they can spend the time needed to sound out new words.
+Children need to automatically recognize familiar words to spend the time needed to sound out new words.
 Here you will find the Dolch list of sight words for preschoolers.

 The big picture:

-This will be an extremely valuable tool to have as children continue to read longer and more complex text.
-Take the time to better understand your school’s program and how they are teaching phonics in the classroom along with common sight words.
+This will be a precious tool to have as children continue to read longer and more complex texts.
+Take the time to understand your school’s program better and teach phonics in the classroom along with common sight words.
 Children need both.